UPTokenizing/digitalIdentity/README.md

    ```
    > **NOTE:** The secret key is a session token.
    > **NOTE:** The MySQL container should start running after the *`scholarCurriculum`* container.
+   > **NOTE:** To write down the .env it is recommended to stop the frontends (Not the container, just the application).

 ## Install
   Follow the following instructions. **The project should have already been cloned from git**